joewoess/AdventOfCode2021/README.md

 python3 main.py 01
 ```

-## Languages used in this challenge:
+## Languages used in this challenge

 * C# 10
 * Kotlin 1.6.0
 * Rust 1.56.1